 A Special-Opportunity Fall permit is a type of limited entry permit that is required in order to participate in in some archery, muzzleloading gun and general gun hunts for deer and hog on select Wildlife Management Areas.
 The following information provides further details on specific information regarding these permits.

-- Drawing Results: Drawing results are typically posted within three business days after the end of the application period.
+Drawing Results: Drawing results are typically posted within three business days after the application period or round ends.

-- How to Get the Permit: Permits may be obtained online at GoOutdoorsFlorida.com or at a license agent or tax collector office.
+How to Get the Permit: Once claimed, successful applicants will have their permit(s) mailed to the address on file.
+Permits may also be claimed and printed at a license agent or tax collector's office.

-- Reprints: Because Special-Opportunity Fall permits are transferable, they can only be replaced by the FWC Office of Licensing and Permitting upon written request by the permit holder.
-Please allow at least 10 days to receive the replacement permit; receipts, temporary license numbers and Internet payment receipts may not be used in place of the permit.
+Reprints: Permits can only be reprinted by the FWC Office of Licensing and Permitting, upon written request from the permit holder.
+Please allow at least 10 days to receive the replacement permit in the mail.
+Receipts, temporary license numbers, and printed copies of Internet pages may not be used as your permit.

 Returned Permits: Returns are not available for this permit type.